-To achieve this Plan's sustainability goal by 2042 and avoid undesirable results as required by 38 SGMA regulations, multiple projects and management actions (PMAs) have been developed for 39 implementation by the GSA.
-This section provides a description of PMAs necessary to achieve and 40 maintain the Butte Valley groundwater basin (Basin) sustainability goal and to respond to chang-41 ing conditions in the Basin.
-PMAs are described in accordance with §354.42 and §354.44 of the 42 SGMA regulations.
-Projects generally refer to infrastructure features and other capital investments, 43 their planning, and their implementation, whereas management actions are typically programs or 44 policies that do not require capital investments, but are geared toward engagement, education, out-45 reach, changing groundwater use behavior, adoption of land use practices, etc. PMAs discussed 46 in this section will help achieve and maintain the sustainability goal and measurable objectives, and 47 avoid the undesirable results identified for the Basin in Chapter 3.
-These efforts will be periodically 48 assessed during the implementation period (see Chapter 5).
-49
+To achieve this Plan's sustainability goal by 2042 and avoid undesirable results as required by SGMA regulations, multiple projects and management actions (PMAs) have been developed for implementation by the GSA.
+This section provides a description of PMAs necessary to achieve and maintain the Butte Valley groundwater basin (Basin) sustainability goal and to respond to changing conditions in the Basin.
+PMAs are described in accordance with §354.42 and §354.44 of the SGMA regulations.
+Projects generally refer to infrastructure features and other capital investments, their planning, and their implementation, whereas management actions are typically programs or policies that do not require capital investments, but are geared toward engagement, education, outreach, changing groundwater use behavior, adoption of land use practices, etc. PMAs discussed in this section will help achieve and maintain the sustainability goal and measurable objectives, and avoid the undesirable results identified for the Basin in Chapter 3.
+These efforts will be periodically assessed during the implementation period, at minimum every five years (see Chapter 5).

 In developing PMAs, priorities for consideration include effectiveness toward maintaining the sustainability of the Basin, minimizing impacts to the Basin's economy, seeking cost-effective solutions for external funding and prioritizing voluntary and incentive-based programs over mandatory programs.
 As the planned or proposed PMAs are at varying stages of development, complete information on construction requirements, operations, permitting requirements, overall costs, and other details are not uniformly available.
-A description of the operation of PMAs as part of the overall GSP implementation is provided in Chapter 5.